Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline/README.md

 ## Requirements
 - Installed and available [Microsoft Exchange Online PowerShell V2 module](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps)
+- To manage users, mailboxes and groups, the service account has to have the role "**Exchange Administrator**" assigned.
 - Required to run **On-Premises** since it is not allowed to import a module with the Cloud Agent.
 - **Concurrent sessions** in HelloID set to a **maximum of 1**!
 If this is any higher than 1, this may cause errors, since Exchange only support a maximum of 3 sessions per minute.
-- Since we create a Remote PS Session on the agent server (which will containt the Exchange Session, to avoid the Exchange limit of 3 sessions per minute), the service account has to be a member of the group “Remote Management Users”
+- Since we create a Remote PS Session on the agent server (which will containt the Exchange Session, to avoid the Exchange limit of 3 sessions per minute), the service account has to be a member of the group “**Remote Management Users**”.

 ## Introduction
 For this connector we have the option to correlate to existing Exchange Online (Office 365) users and provision groupmemberships and/or permission(s) to a shared mailbox.